mnkhee/user-docs-project/docs/tutorials/creating.md

 3. In the HTML document head, insert a blank line after line 7.
 4. Link your JavaScript file you created during the tutorial setup.
 5. Create an input tag within the body of the HTML file.
 Give it an id attribute 'createInput'.
 6. Create a button tag right below your input tag.
-Give it an id attribute 'createButton', and put any text inside it.
+Give it the id attribute 'createButton', and the onClick attribute 'submitInput()', and put any text inside it.

     ```html
     <!DOCTYPE html>

     <html lang="en">